skip to Main Content

 Where does this colour come from?

-When you see some amazing colour in Eco Printing it is often from a combination with a natural dye.
+When you see some amazing colour in Eco Printing it is often from combining with a natural dye.
 Madder Root, Cochineal and Logwood all bring amazing colours and effects to the table.
 Other ‘helpers’ such as tannins can come in the forms of teas, such as Myrobalan and Pomegranate.

 Look at all the amazing combinations of colours!
 Even indigo can be brought into the mix before or after and eco printing round.